grazulisedgars/MUS_IQ/README.md

 ### Code Overview
 The site is predominantly built using REACT and JSX.
 The site consists of three pages, the first screen is the main selection screen, the second screen displays the trivia questions, and the third screen shows the user's quiz results.
 ​
-#### JavaScript
-##### destinations.js
-This file contains the data for the destinations that are displayed to the user.
-​
-##### script.js
-Contains the logic for transitioning between the two screens which constitute the site - the initial call to action and the display of our video selecton.
-​
-#### HTML
-##### index.html
-Contains the HTML for the main selection screen and the second screen which displays the videos to the user.
-​
-#### CSS
-##### style.css
-Contains the styling for the site which overrides some of the default styling provided by Bootstrap.
-​
 ​
 ### Acknowledgments
 - [Edgars Grazulis](https://github.com/grazulisedgars)